oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. E-wallets: link to redirect your customer to the respective e-wallet selected
 1. Cards:  link to redirect your customer to fill in card details and proceed to payment

 However, if you do not have your own checkout page, no need to worry as you can use OY’s checkout page (Payment Link) for Payment Routing transactions.
 You can do so by filling the “need\_frontend” parameter with “TRUE” in the creation API.
-Read more about payment link in Payment Link - Product Docs and Payment Link - API Docs #todo hyperlink
+Read more about payment link in [Payment Link - Product Docs](https://docs.oyindonesia.com/#payment-link-accepting-payments) and [Payment Link - API Docs](https://api-docs.oyindonesia.com/#fund-acceptance)

 #### Create E-Wallet Direct Payment transactions
 Payment Routing API supports Direct Payment transactions where your customer is not redirected to an external payment provider’s application/website to complete payments, resulting in a more seamless transaction and better payment experience.
 This feature is currently only supported for e-Wallet ShopeePay

-Refer to this section to understand how e-Wallet One-Time payments differs from Direct Payments: E-Wallet Payments #todo hyperlink
+Refer to this section to understand how e-Wallet One-Time payments differs from Direct Payments: [E-Wallet Payment Type](https://docs.oyindonesia.com/#e-wallet-payment-methods)

 #### Transaction tracking and monitoring capability
 All created Payment Routing transactions are shown in the OY!
 Dashboard.
 Navigate to “Payment Routing” to see the list of created transactions.
 Inside the dashboard, you can see the details of the transactions, including all the transaction information inputted during creation, the transaction status , and the payment reference number\*.
 The dashboard also has a feature to search, filter, and export the list of transactions in various formats : Excel (.xlsx), PDF (.pdf), and CSV (.csv)